Page 3 of 9

 Our brains are trained to constantly scan for the negative.
 It takes work to be positive.
 I have had way too much negative in my life for too long.
 I want to change that.
 I will be reporting back here on how it is going.

 Things are going good for me right now.
 I have made the choice to live my life doing what makes me happy.
 If you are going to judge me for my life choices I don’t want to hear it.
-It’s my life and I have lived too much of it pleasing others and being drained and abandoned.
+It’s my life and I have lived too much of it pleasing others.
 I can’t live that way anymore.

 The box of darkness I was handed last year is on the floor empty.
 The contents are no longer scary.
 I can look at them one by one and be reminded of the lessons I have learned over the past year and a half.
 When I first opened that box I was overcome with darkness and sadness and I let it overtake my heart.
 I was in a dark place for many months.
 Today it is hard to believe how far I have come.
 I have grown in so many positive ways.
 I have wonderful people in my life.
 Some of these friends I gained throughout this process.
 I never dreamed I would have friends who would just come and sit with me on the couch or sleep next to me just so I could rest.
 One in particular has become a sister of my heart.
 I am so incredibly blessed.
 So universe thank you for this box of darkness.